charlieschwabacher/ultrawave/README.md

 Ultrawave is great if you want to easily build peer to peer apps, but it is not best choice for every application.
 Here are a few cases in which it will not work well:

 - Right now only Chrome and Firefox support WebRTC peer to peer connections.
-Microsoft has announced they plan support, but if you need your app to support IE or Safari today, Ultrawave (and WebRTC in general) will not work for you.
+Microsoft has announced planned support, but if you need your app to run in IE or Safari today, Ultrawave (and WebRTC in general) will not work for you.

-- For users behind firewalls, the peer to peer connections used by WebRTC may be blocked - this can be handled by proxying traffic between peers through a [TURN](//www.html5rocks.com/en/tutorials/webrtc/infrastructure/) server, but if you need to use a central server anyways, WebSockets are likely to be a better choice.
+- For users behind firewalls, the peer to peer connections used by WebRTC may be blocked - this can be worked around by proxying traffic between peers through a [TURN](//www.html5rocks.com/en/tutorials/webrtc/infrastructure/) server, but if you end up needing to use a central server anyways, WebSockets are likely to be a better choice.

-- Ultrawave allows any peer to edit any part of the data tree and does not try to validate changes.
-If you are building an app where trust between peers is an issue (for example if you are building a game and are worried about cheating), ultrawave is not a good choice.
+- Ultrawave allows any peer to edit any part of the data tree and does not attempt to validate changes.
+If you are building an app where trust between peers is an issue (for example a game where you are worried about cheating), ultrawave is not a good choice.
 Ultrawave is built on a lower level messaging library [peergroup](//github.com/charlieschwabacher/peergroup), which might work better for you.

 ### About